 Information for Parents

-testing and counseling to currently-enrolled UNO students.
-All students seeking services
+of sessions, and career testing and counseling.
+All students seeking services at Counseling

-at Counseling Services are scheduled for problem assessment so a counselor can determine
+Services are scheduled for problem assessment so a counselor can determine the best

-the best course of action to address the student’s concerns.
-Referrals are provided
+course of action to address the student's concerns.
+Since not all mental health concerns

-All services provided by Counseling Services are completely confidential to the limits
+All services provided by Counseling Services are confidential as defined by state

-without a client’s written consent.
-This means that Counseling Services staff cannot
+including to parents, without a client’s written consent.
+This means that Counseling

 Appointments and Initial Assessment

 Apart from crisis situations (e.g., suicidal concerns, serious impairments in functioning),

 Counseling Services sees students by appointment.
 If your son or daughter is not in